waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/2-sprint-2-mvp.md

 ### Changes / Improvements

-To fix this I've made the add exercise form be on an entirly separate page, that the users can get to by clicking the add exercise button.
+To fix this i spoke to my end-user to see what they wanted me to do, and they said to make the add exercise form be on an entirly separate page, that the users can get to by clicking the add exercise button.

 ![Exercise form on new page](screenshots/exercise_form_page.png)